Lesleytech/survey-form/README.md

 # Survey Form

-This is a basic survey form
+This is a basic survey form that uses some core principles of responsive web design.